 Welcome to our College Council webpage.
-On this page you will find links to communicate with Council (coming soon); Council bylaws; Council representatives, agendas, and minutes; Council Committee members, minutes, and year-end reports; and because we are new, an explanation of the role of Council in faculty governance.
+On this page you will find links to communicate with Council; Council bylaws; Council representatives, agendas, and minutes; Council Committee members, minutes, and year-end reports; and because we are new, an explanation of the role of Council in faculty governance.

-Our Council was established fall 2011 in the constitution and bylaws of our newly merged Judith Herb College of Educations.
+Our Council was established Spring 2013 in the constitution and bylaws of the Judith Herb College of Education.
 Council was given two charges: represent faculty and act on faculty matters.

-“The College Council of the Judith Herb College of Education shall represent College Faculty in relationships and matters of interest with the College Administrative Officers, Faculty Senate, Graduate Council, University Administration, and other communities of interest” (JHCOE constitution, Article III, section 1).
+“The College Council of the Judith Herb College of Education shall represent College Faculty in relationships and matters of interest with the College Administrative Officers, University Council, Faculty Senate, Graduate Council, University Administration, and other communities of interest.”
+(JHCOE constitution, Article III, section 1).

 Policy is a standing rule that is public and in writing.
 Policies are often drafted in committee and then brought to Council for action.

-Council has six standing committees: Graduate Academic Affairs, Undergraduate Academic Affairs, Student Affairs, Assessment, Administrative Review, and Diversity.
+Council has seven standing committees: Executive, Academic Affairs, Student Affairs, Administrative Review, Assessment, Diversity, and Technology.
 These committees report to Council.
 Reports may be received, accepted, or approved.
 Committee work is a proposal until Council approves it as policy (e.g. curriculum changes) or accepts it.
 Council acceptance is an endorsement that college faculty can consider when they decide whether to approve it as policy (e.g. new college elaborations).
 Committee reports are received when they are read but Council does not act on (i.e. accept or approve) the report.

 Meeting minutes are a record of what was done not what was said.
 Minutes include: name of the committee; members present and absent; date, time, and location of meeting; name of person recording the minutes; whether the prior meeting minutes were read and approved; a separate paragraph for each topic with voting results if appropriate; and time of adjournment.

 All Council meetings are open and anyone can attend.
 Please join us.
-Please talk with your Council representative about your ideas, questions, or concerns, or submit your comments online (coming soon).
+Please talk with your Council representative about your ideas, questions, or concerns.